AirBnb-Optimal-price-2/DS/README.md

 The data used for the model can be found [here](https://www.kaggle.com/brittabettendorf/berlin-airbnb-data#listings.csv).

-The data that was cleaned and filtered can be found [here](https://github.com/AirBnb-Optimal-price-2/DS/tree/master/Data_analysis_visualisation)
+The data that was cleaned and filtered can be found [here](https://github.com/AirBnb-Optimal-price-2/Models/tree/master/Models)

 ---

 # **How to Use**

-[Homepage](https://pred-airbnb.herokuapp.com/): This is the landing page for the pred-airbnb web app.
+Find our Flask API [here](https://github.com/AirBnb-Optimal-price-2/DS/tree/master/pred-airbnb) [Homepage](https://pred-airbnb.herokuapp.com/): This is the landing page for the pred-airbnb web app.

 #### Using JSON: https://pred-airbnb.herokuapp.com/json